Digital Survivors

 Get it?

-The movie has got it all: A John Wayne hero, a heartless villain, a black guy, a rich guy who hates black guys, and the guy who has nothing to live for until he meets some French chick.
+The movie has got it all: A John Wayne-eque hero, a heartless villain, a black guy, a rich guy who hates black guys, and the guy who has nothing to live for until he falls for a French girl.

 All-in-all, I would have happily paid three bucks just to watch the 20 minutes of computer animated dog-fighting and saved myself more than an hour and a half of agony.